7 Best Klaviyo Alternatives in 2026: Features, Pricing, and Comparisons

 Free plan limits

-Klaviyo's free tier is intentionally constrained (small contact and send caps and fewer advanced capabilities), which makes it hard to fully trial heavier use cases before you pay.
-Teams that want a more generous free plan often look elsewhere.
+Klaviyo's free tier is intentionally constrained, which makes it hard to fully trial heavier use cases before you pay.

 Steeper learning curve for smaller teams

 Power users love the depth of flows and data objects.
-Smaller teams often report that setup, data modeling, and complex branching take time to master - time they don't always have.
-You'll see this theme in public reviews that call out "difficult to navigate for a new user."
+Smaller teams often report that setup, data modeling, and complex branching take time to master.

 Support frustrations in peak moments

-While many customers rate Klaviyo highly, critical users on review sites complain about slow resolution or difficulty reaching support when campaigns are on the line.
-If you rely on fast human help during sales periods, the support model and SLA should be a decision factor.
+Critical users on review sites complain about slow resolution or difficulty reaching support when campaigns are on the line.

 SMS and channel fit

-Klaviyo supports SMS/MMS in a defined set of countries and continues to expand, but availability, compliance, and cost vary by market.
-If your strategy leans heavily on channels like Push notifications, native chat, or broader telephony coverage, you may find tighter, cheaper, or more global options with other vendors.
+Klaviyo supports SMS/MMS in a defined set of countries.
+If your strategy leans heavily on Push notifications, native chat, or broader telephony coverage, you may find better options elsewhere.

 How to choose one?